mikolajozga/currency-converter/README.md

 ![currencyanimation](https://user-images.githubusercontent.com/127400427/233354852-83fa4310-4413-4be3-9c6f-e2394d811be2.gif)

-The **CURRENCY CONVERTER** is a simple appliacation that will help ypu with convert PLN to the three most popular currencies.
+The **CURRENCY CONVERTER** is a simple appliacation that will help you with convert PLN to the three most popular currencies.

 ### The three currencies i chose are:
 - EUR